ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-text/index.md

 ## Enabling Text Cell Editor

+Edit any cell in the grid below and note the `agTextCellEditor` is displayed:

 <grid-example title='Text Editor' name='text-editor' type='generated' options='{ "modules": ["clientside"] }'></grid-example>

-Specified with `agTextCellEditor` and configured with `ITextCellEditorParams`.
+Enabled with `agTextCellEditor` and configured with `ITextCellEditorParams`.

 ```js
 columnDefs: [